AgoraIO-Community/Agora-RN-Quickstart/README.md

 This tutorial describes how to create an Agora account and build a sample app with Agora using [React Native](https://facebook.github.io/react-native/).

-The React Native SDK source can be found [here](https://github.com/syanbo/react-native-agora), while the API reference of Agora ReactNative SDK can be found [here](https://syanbo.github.io/react-native-agora/globals.html).
+The React Native SDK source can be found [here](https://github.com/syanbo/react-native-agora), checkout here for the full  [API Reference](https://syanbo.github.io/react-native-agora/globals.html).

 ## Prerequisites
 - Agora.io [Developer Account](https://dashboard.agora.io/signin/)